Cadillac SRX: 2005 changes

 For the 2005 model year, Cadillac added chrome accents to the gauge cluster and made the towing package available on V6 models and V8 models.
 The towing capacity also grew to 4250 lb.

 2006 changes

-For 2006, power tailgate and satellite radio became standard.
+For the 2006 model year, power tailgate and satellite radio became standard.
 New wheel designs were also added.
 New interior wood trim was added to the center stack and ride height was lowered slightly.

 2007 changes

-For the 2007 model year, a new console was implemented, V8 models received six-speed automatic transmission, and base audio system was changed to Bose.
-A Sport package was added which included 20-inch wheels, all-wheel drive and limited slip differential.
+For the 2007 model year, a new console was implemented, V8 models received a six-speed automatic transmission, and the base audio system was changed to Bose.
+A Sport package was added which included 20-inch wheels, all-wheel drive and a limited slip differential.
 Other added options include Bose 5.1 digital surround sound, Theater package (which included Bose 5.1 digital surround sound, navigation and rear seat entertainment), automatic odor filtration, and Passenger Side Inflatable Restraint Suppression.

 2008 changes

 The 2008 SRX received a new three-spoke steering wheel design.